 Patients with otosclerosis who have profound hearing loss have derived significant benefits from cochlear implants.
 But there is an increased risk of cochlear ossification and facial nerve stimulation before an operation.

 In 1957, Dr. John Shea invented the Procedure of stapedectomy for the conductive hearing loss, which hearing results were very effective, that remain effective for a long time after the surgery.
-In the process of this surgery, the stapes bone is removed and change with a prosthetic device.
+In the process of this surgery by removing the stapes bone and change with a prosthetic device.

 This surgery is partial removal of the stapes bone for implantation of a prosthetic device and has similar results.
-Surgery may be performed with laser dissection.
+Surgery is performing with laser dissection.

 Otosclerosis often occurs in both the ears.
-The ears are operated on one at a time.
+The ears are operating one at a time.
 Before performing surgery on the second ear, the surgeon usually waits a minimum of six months.

 Complications of Stapedectomy